apple0441/tic_tac_toe_game/README.md

- __Welcome Page__
+ __Start Page__

- * When the link is loaded , You are directed to the landing page, Once there to start the game you have to press the "Are you ready to start?"
+ * Once the page loads , , Once there to start the game you have to press the "Are you ready to start?"
 Button.

  * This will than "Open" up the game , Displaying the question , 4 possible answers and a forward button.